• Skip to primary navigation

 South Carolina is aware of how important it is to keep data safe and systems protected.
 As such the state’s educational sector has a robust set of programs for those interested in pursuing a career in cybersecurity.

-Campus-based Cybersecurity Bachelor’s Degree in South Carolina
+Cybersecurity bachelor’s degrees in South Carolina

 Currently, there are two campus-based bachelor’s programs available in South Carolina.